clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

 #.
 Under the :guilabel:`Navigator` window, select :guilabel:`Virtual Machines`.
     See Figure 16.
 #.
-On the right window, select the VM.
+In the right window, select the VM.
 #.
 Click the :guilabel:`Power on` button.
 #.
 Click on the icon representing the VM to bring it into view and maximize
     its window.